History of Ellis County

 The museum would not be operational without our amazing community members, board of directors, and volunteers.
 We truly appreciate all they to do help us preserve and share the rich, historic history of Ellis County!

-If you are interested in supporting our museum or becoming a member, let us know!
+If you are interested in supporting our museum by volunteering or becoming a member, let us know!